dannybrian/regex-editor/README.md

 Where you need `require()` (and you will), require imports at the top of your class's `.js`. file and have at least an `src/index.js` which gives a successful browserify build.

+### UI

+Build custom elements as ES6 classes that inherit from HTMLElement or LitElement, or others.
+These should:

+- Expose a documented API for attributes and methods "in"
+- Broadcast custom events "out", with an *occassional* reflection to element attributes)
+- Minimize doc queries in JavaScript; avoid them entirely when possible, using templates instead.
+See [performant templates](https://lit-element.polymer-project.org/guide/templates#design-a-performant-template) in the lit-element docs.
+- Rendering should have zero side effects.
+- Avoid all use of `innerHTML` (although this custom element does it extensively).
+- Include a `web/index.html` that demonstrates uses for the custom element, and ideally function as a no-click set of end-to-end tests.

+Refer to `src/index.js` to get a sense of how the above are implemented.

 ### Errors

 Throw errors and add tests to test for them.